 PO Resp.
-14 (emphasis and brackets in original; internal footnote omitted).
-Patent Owner contends that the unitalicized portion of its proposed construction is the same as our construction except that it adds letters and terms from "predicate conditions" described in the specification and from Figures 2, 3, 4A, and 4B of the '176 patent.
+14 (emphasis and brackets in original).
+Patent Owner contends that the unitalicized portion of its proposed construction is the same as our construction except that it adds letters and terms from "predicate conditions" described in the specification and from Figures 2, 3, 4A, and 4B of the '099 patent.
 Id.
-Specifically, Patent Owner argues that full-surround image data is the encoding of a unique association of one point (P) and color (C) with a given ray (V) from a given viewpoint (VP).
+Specifically, Patent Owner argues that full-surround image data encode a unique association of one point (P) and color (C) with a given ray (V) from a given viewpoint (VP).
 Id.